- January 30, 2018

 Over the past several years we have seen examples of auto manufacturers’ treating their customers in less than totally honest ways.
 In 2015, the EPA discovered many diesel Volkswagen cars sold in the United States had illegal software installed that would detect when they were being tested and would alter the performance to improve test results.
+In situations like this, an auto injury lawyer might become essential for those affected..
 VW is still dealing with the fallout from that scandal, which involves billions of dollars in fines and a huge hit to its international reputation.

 Now comes word from Subaru Corp that it has been doing flawed safety inspections on its vehicles for years.
 The surprising announcement was made by the company’s CEO and president, coming only a month after Nissan recalled one million cars because of poorly designed tests.

 Subaru stated it would issue a report to the government this week about the inspection problems.
 They also said a recall in Japan is likely, with more than 255,000 vehicles involved.